Our ‘Quick Salad with Sardines’ is a simple, nutritious lunch that you can easily take to work or make at home.

 Micros

-The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.
+The Cronometer screengrab below shows this recipe’s nutrients provided by 2000 calories relative to the Optimal Nutrient Intakes.

 Ingredients